What is philosophy?

 - What are the origins of the universe?
 Throughout history, many stories have been told about the genesis of the universe.
 Some people rely on religion to answer this question; others look to science.
 What do you think?

 - Do you believe in a supreme being or higher power?
 Are you atheist or agnostic?
 How did you arrive at your spiritual beliefs?
-Have you always held the same beliefs on this issue or has your perspective changed over time?
+Have you always held the same beliefs or has your perspective changed over time?

 - Why are we here?
 Is there a purpose or meaning to life?
 If so, what is humanity’s role in the greater context of the universe?
 If there is a purpose to human life, does it stand to reason that there is also a purpose to animal and plant life?

 - Fate or free will?
 Do you believe in destiny or do you believe that life’s outcome is strictly the result of choice and circumstance?
 What experiences or evidence has led you to your position on free will vs. fate?

 - Do you believe in absolute good and evil?
 Are good and evil counterpoints that are constantly striving to balance each other out?
 Do good and evil both have to exist or can one eliminate the other permanently?

 - Are your morals and ethics circumstantial or static?
 For example, if you believe it’s wrong to kill another person, is it always wrong or are there exceptions?
-Is it unethical to kill a mass murderer?
 What other moral beliefs do you hold, and what are some exceptions that would cause you to put those morals aside?

 - Dystopia is an imagined world in which humanity is living in the worst possible (or most unfavorable) conditions.
 One person’s dystopia is another person’s utopia: what would the world look like in your version of dystopia?

 - Utopia is the opposite of dystopia.
 It is an imagined world in which humanity is living in the most ideal and favorable conditions.
 What does your utopia look like?